peteamiri/Tutorials/SalesForce/CertNote2.md

 Now joint reports can be printed and exported up to 2000 records in excel

 Tags are words or short phrases that you can associate with most SalesForce records to describe and organize their data in a personalized way.
 Use tags to group records from various objects by a common topic or use, and then use those tags in search to make finding information fast and intuitive.

     For example, if you met a number of contacts and leads at a conference, you might tag them all with the phrase User Conference 2011.
 You could then search for the User Conference 2011 tag and click that tag in search results to retrieve those records.

-SalesForce supports two types of tags.
+SalesForce supports two types of tags;

-Personal tags are private.
+* **Personal tags** are private.
 Only you can view any personal tags that you add to a record.
-Public tags are shared among all users in an organization.
+* **Public tags** are shared among all users in an organization.
 Any user with access to the record can view the public tags that you add.

 Administrators can enable personal and public tags for accounts, activities, assets, campaigns, cases, contacts, contracts, dashboards, documents, events, leads, notes, opportunities, reports, solutions, tasks, and any custom objects (except relationship group members), allowing you to:
 Tag records
 Remove tags from a record
 Browse, search, and manage tags

 When you enable tags, you can also add them to a page layout by editing the page layout directly.
 See Customizing Page Layouts.

 Search results and the Tags page don't display custom objects that don't have an associated tab, even if tags are enabled for the custom object.
 If you want custom object records to appear in search results or on the Tags page, you must create an associated tab.
 The tab doesn't have to be visible to users.

 Customer Portal users can't view the tags section of a page, even if it is included in a page layout.

 Is it possible for an Account to be part of multiple Territories?